jujinjujeen/assessment/README.md

 # F1 Champions

+Check out the [live demo](https://humorous-learning-production.up.railway.app/) to see the app in action!

 A modern, full-stack web application showcasing Formula 1 World Champions from 2005 to present.
 Built with React, Node.js, and PostgreSQL, featuring real-time data from the Ergast F1 API.

 - **Interactive SPA** displaying F1 champions with detailed race results